zikzak-ai/kreuzberg/docs/getting-started/installation.md

 yarn add @kreuzberg/node
 ```

-The package ships with prebuilt N-API binaries for Linux, macOS (Apple Silicon), and Windows.
+The package ships with prebuilt N-API binaries for Linux, macOS (Intel/Apple Silicon), and Windows.
 If you need to build from source, ensure Rust is available on your PATH and rerun the install command.

+**Performance**: Native bindings provide ~100% performance through NAPI-RS compiled bindings.

 Next steps: [TypeScript Quick Start](../guides/extraction.md#typescript-nodejs) • [TypeScript API Reference](../reference/api-typescript.md)

-## WebAssembly (WASM)

-WebAssembly bindings enable Kreuzberg to run in browsers, Cloudflare Workers, Deno, and other JavaScript runtimes without native dependencies.
+## TypeScript/JavaScript (Browser / Edge) - WASM

+Use `@kreuzberg/wasm` for client-side JavaScript applications, serverless environments, and runtimes where native binaries are unavailable or undesirable.

+### When to Use WASM

+- Client-side browser applications
+- Cloudflare Workers or other edge computing platforms
+- Deno or other JavaScript runtimes
+- Environments where native dependencies cannot be installed
+- Scenarios where package size reduction matters

+### When to Use Native (@kreuzberg/node)

+- Server-side Node.js applications (10-40% faster)
+- Bun runtime
+- Maximum performance requirements
+- Full feature access with no limitations

 ### Installation